ray-project/ray/doc/source/tune.rst

     })

 Tune can be used anywhere Ray can, e.g. on your laptop with ``ray.init()`` embedded in a Python script, or in an `auto-scaling cluster <autoscaling.html>`__ for massive parallelism.

-Take a look at `the User Guide <tune-usage.html>`__ for a comprehensive overview of Tune's features.

 Citing Tune
 -----------